 The pain would not relent even as she felt her legs pull free from her hips with a sickening, sucking pop of bone and tendons releasing their hold.
 A vine forced itself down her throat, gagging her.
 She bit down hard and choked as blood filled her mouth.

 Finally, the darkness came.

 Cool water washed down her throat but something was wrong.
 She coughed, sputtering.
-Her mouth was too big; her tongue a bloody stump.
-The dark necromancer stood next to her, a wooden dipper of water in her hand.
+Her mouth too big; her tongue a bloody stump.
+The necromancer stood next to her, a wooden dipper of water in her hand.
 She set it aside and ran her gloved hand over Alani’s forehead.

 “Poor Nayali.
 Why did you do this to yourself?”
 The necromancer sounded mournful, her face held sadness, pity.

 Alani opened her mouth to speak but choked out a rough, guttural noise that might have been words if she had a tongue.

 “You fell into a fever, bit your tongue.
 Now you have no words, so you have no name.”
-The woman caressed her forehead tenderly, trying to soothe her, the soft leather of her gloves smooth on her forehead.
+The woman caressed her face tenderly, trying to soothe her, the soft leather of her gloves smooth on her forehead.

 “It’s all right, you’ll be fine.
 I’ll just call you ‘Pretty’ for now.”
-The necromancer used her teeth to delicately free her fingers and remove the glove.
-“Shhh, have another drink of water and sleep now.
+The necromancer used her teeth to pull the glove away, finger by finger.
+“Shhh, have another sip of water and sleep now.
 Rest.
 You’ll feel better soon.”

 She lifted the dipper of water to Pretty’s lips and urged her to drink, managing to get most of it down her throat.
 She laid her bare hand across the Aelfwar’s forehead and felt her stiffen and tremble as the Nightmare slipped back inside the woman’s mind to feed on what it found there.